-Martin Childers, D.O., Ph.D., Professor of PM&R University of Washington, is joined by Carmen Terzic, M.D., Ph.D., Chair of Mayo Clinic Physical Medicine and Rehabilitation to discuss his gene therapy work.
-It began almost by accident in 2009 when Dr. Childers was introduced to the mother of a child with a rare disease called Myotubular Myopathy.
+Martin Childers, D.O., Ph.D., professor of PM&R, University of Washington, is joined by Carmen M. Terzic, M.D., Ph.D., chair of Mayo Clinic Physical Medicine and Rehabilitation, to discuss his gene therapy work.
+It began almost by accident in 2009 when Dr. Childers was introduced to the mother of a child with a rare disease called myotubular myopathy.
 The mother asked Dr. Childers about finding a dog that might have the disease.
 He agreed and she was able to find a dog with a rare mutation responsible for this disease in canines.
 French collaborators provided gene replacement medicine that allowed the testing in dogs with the disease.

 They discovered that after a few weeks, dogs destined to die due to muscle and respiratory weakness completely recovered.
 It was a watershed moment in gene therapy.
 Through a partnership with a biotech company and the NIH, Dr. Childers and his team have been able to replicate this finding in a larger number of animals and find a dose that is effective and potentially curative.
 The hope is to use this research to help patients with myotubular myopathy, and it could begin in 2016.